-Most of the gardens charge admission and the villas can be visited on guided tours for an additional fee, arranged at the entrance.
+Most of the gardens charge admission, and the villas can be visited on guided tours for an additional fee, arranged at the entrance.
 If there's no tour available in English, you will usually be given information in English so you can follow along during the visit.
-Note that opening times often change so use these as a rough guide.
+Note that opening times often change, so use the times mentioned as a rough guide.

-Villa Grabau, 7 kilometers north of the city in San Pancrazio, is entered through a gate with mosaics made from terracotta fragments.
+Villa Grabau, seven kilometers north of the city in San Pancrazio, is entered through a gate with mosaics made from terracotta fragments.
 Believed to have originally been built in 1412, the villa was remodeled in Gothic style and finally Renaissance style by the end of the 16th century.
-The main hall has trompe l'oeil decoration and the villa is furnished with period pieces.
+The main hall has trompe l'oeil decoration, and the villa is furnished with period pieces.

 Villa Oliva, also in San Pancrazio, was built in the 15th century as the country house of a Renaissance architect.
 The gardens surrounding the villa haven't changed much from their original design.
 A cypress alley leads to the gardens that have fountains, waterfalls, a pergola, terraces, a panoramic view spot, and a display of rare plant species.
 Right next to the villa are the stables.

 Villa Reale Park in Marlia is a large park with restored Baroque gardens, streams, a lake, and fountains.
-Behind the villa is a 16th-century water theater.
-The villa was once owned by Napoleon's sister who created the estate by restoring a 16th-century villa and adding adjoining properties to make the large garden area.
+Behind the villa is a 16th century water theater.
+The villa was once owned by Napoleon's sister, who created the estate by restoring a 16th century villa and adding adjoining properties to make the large garden area.

 Villa Mansi is in Segromigno in Monte, a few kilometers east of Villa Reale.
-It was built in the 16th century but remodeled to its present form in 1634-1635.
+It was built in the 16th century but remodeled to its present form in 1634 to 1635.
 The villa's main floor is decorated with many frescoes and paintings, mostly from the 18th century.
 In the park are fishponds, waterfalls, statues of woodland creatures, and an English-style garden.

 Villa Torrigiani, near Villa Mansi in Camigliano S. Gemma, is probably the most dramatic villa to visit and one of the best examples of Baroque architecture in Tuscany.
 In the 16th century, the villa was remodeled by Marquess Nicolao Santini, Ambassador for the Republic to the court of Louis XIV, using the Palace of Versailles as inspiration.

 If you have a car and want to continue in this direction, you can visit Garzoni Gardens and Pinocchio Park in the village of Collodi, where you'll also find a few restaurants.

-Villa Bernardini, 4 kilometers south of Lucca in Vicopelago, is one of the best-preserved villas of this area.
-Built in 1615, the villa is surrounded by a park with over 350 plant species, a fountain, statues, and a Secret Garden designed for the ladies.
+Villa Bernardini, four kilometers south of Lucca in Vicopelago, is one of the best-preserved villas of this area.
+Built-in 1615, the villa is surrounded by a park with over 350 plant species, a fountain, statues, and a Secret Garden designed for the ladies.
 Behind the villa is a small outdoor theater.
 Inside are original furniture, a ceramics collection, portraits, and other art.
 One of the more unusual pieces is a working water clock.